frederic-perez/AmE-dictionary/data/dictionary.md

 __historic__ _adj_
 __historical__ _adj_
 __histrionic__ _adj_ Deliberately affected; overly dramatic or emotional.
+__hit (something) out of the (ball)park__ _idiom_ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
+An allusion to hitting a home run in baseball that lands outside the stadium. _I’m pretty sure I hit that test out of the ballpark._
 __hit and miss__
 __hit man__
 __hit on all cylinders__ _idiom_ To operate, perform, function, or proceed exceptionally well or at the greatest possible speed or efficiency.